valeriansaliou/plotters-conrod/README.md

     &ids.points,
 ).into_drawing_area();

+// ---
-// Build your chart as usual here
+// Build your chart as usual here, using the regular Plotters syntax
+// ---
 ```

 If you are looking for a full example of an implementation, please check [cpu-monitor.rs](./examples/cpu-monitor.rs).